-The LIFE SUSTAINHUTS project, which can be translated as Sustainable Huts, aims to modernize and optimize from the energy point of view nine mountain huts from four European countries (Spain, Italy and Slovenia), with the target of reducing their pollutant emissions.
+The LIFE SUSTAINHUTS project, which can be defined as Sustainable Huts, aims to modernize and optimize from the energy point of view 12 mountain huts from 4 European countries (Spain, Italy, Slovenia and France), with the target of reducing their pollutant emissions.

-The energy modernization will consist in the optimization of the energy management in the mountain hut, improvement of the insulation, and installation of renewable energies based technologies, including the inclusion of a complete system of production, storage and use of renewable hydrogen in one of the Aragonese huts, in Bachimaña.
-The implementation of these improvements aims to achieve an improvement in energy efficiency by 20%, a reduction of CO2 emissions in 21 tonnes per year per hut and NOx (nitrogen oxides) in 0.5 tonnes per year and hut, as well as reducing the number of helicopter trips required to supply the fuel, with an estimated saving of one tonne per year of kerosene per establishment.
+The energy modernization will consist in the optimization of energy management in the chosen mountain huts, improving the insulation and installing renewable energy based technologies, including a complete system of production, storage and use of renewable hydrogen in one of the Aragonese huts, Bachimaña.
+These actions aim to achieve an improvement in energy efficiency by 20%, a reduction of CO2 emissions in 10 tonnes and NOX (nitrogen oxides) in 0.06 tonnes per year and hut, and a reduction of about 15 helicopter trips per year required to supply the fuel, with an estimated saving of 1.5 tonnes per year of kerosene.

-As result of the project, a series of methodological guides to replicate the solutions developed in the huts will be elaborated, so that the environmental improvements achieved can be replicated in the future to other locations, both in Europe and around the world.
+As result of the project, a series of methodological guides to replicate the solutions developed in the huts will be elaborated, so that the environmental improvements achieved can be replicated in the future to other locations, both within and outside the European borders.

-The project has a duration of 4 years and it will be developed by a consortium integrated by the following members: Foundation for the Development of New Hydrogen Technologies in Aragon (coordinator), Aragonese Mountaineering Federation, Italian Alpine Club Turin section (Italy), Environmental Park (Italy), Slovenia Mountain Partnership, Slovenia’s Hydrogen Technology Centre, University of Ljubljana (Slovenia) and the French Federation of Mountaineering & Alpine Clubs (France), who joined to the project after its beginning.
+The consortium is integrated by the following members: Foundation for the Development of New Hydrogen Technologies in Aragon (coordinator), Aragonese Mountaineering Federation (Spain), Italian Alpine Club Turin section (Italy), Environmental Park (Italy), Slovenia Mountain Partnership, Slovenia’s Hydrogen Technology Centre, University of Ljubljana (Slovenia) and the French Federation of Mountaineering & Alpine Clubs (France), who joined to the project after its beginning.
 Previously, the project counted on a Romanian partner, Transilvania University of Brașov, although they left the project after the first year of development.

 - Creation of a resource assessment campaign adapted to extreme mountain conditions.